kdaglas/fast/README.md

     $ pip install -r requirements.txt
 ```

-when you are done then run the application by typing this command
+when this is done then run the application by typing this command
 ```
 $ python run.py
 ```